-5.1 Implementation
+5 Implementation

-The approach is implemented and packaged as a publicly available Eclipse plugin [55].
+In this section, we give a quick overview of the implemented tool.
+We refer the interested reader on how to use the tool to "Appendix".
+The approach is implemented and packaged as a publicly available Eclipse plugin [53].
 The architecture of our implementation is shown in Fig. 7.
-Reused components and external libraries are shown in dark gray.
-Components developed for [54] and adapted as part of this work are shown in light gray.
-Entirely new components are shown in white.
 Our implementation is structured according to the two main contributions of this work.
 First, we have the semi-automated creation of mappings realized in the component Mapping, and second, the security compliance checks realized in the SecurityChecks component.

-Semi-automated mappings.
-For the creation of mapping suggestions we implemented the name matches and the patterns shown in Section 3 in hand written-java code.
-The implementation leverages an existing implementation for modeling SecDFDs using an Xtext DSL with editor support [71].
-Also, we use an existing plugin for generating the Program Model from Java source code [56].
+Semi-automated mappings For the creation of mapping suggestions, we implemented the name matches and the patterns shown in Sect.
+3 in hand written-java code.
+The implementation leverages an existing implementation for modeling SecDFDs using an Xtext DSL with editor support [67].
+Also, we use an existing plugin for generating the Program Model from Java source code [54].
 The SecDFD and the PM are accessed through the Java APIs provided by the components realizing the models.

 Using the Eclipse API, an integration into the Java source code editor is provided.
-For working with the SecDFD the textual editor is provided by the SecDFD component.
-In addition, we provide a graphical Editor based on the Sirius framework.
-For showing the proposed mappings to the user, we registered a view in the Eclipse IDE.
+For working with the SecDFD, the textual editor is provided by the SecDFD component.
+In addition, we provide a graphical Editor based on the Sirius framework.3 For showing the proposed mappings to the user, we registered a view in the Eclipse IDE.
 As a single system is usually described in multiple SecDFDs, we extended the implementation of this view to support multiple SecDFDs at the time.
-Details on how the user interacts with our implementation are presented in Section 5.2.
+Details on how the user interacts with our implementation are presented in "Appendix".
 Created mappings can be accessed through a wizard that shows all SecDFDs within a project as well as all existing mappings.